A Polynomial-Time Algorithm for the Next-to-Shortest Path Problem on Positively Weighted Directed Graphs: Preliminaries

 Due to the definition of $d_{G}(\cdot,\cdot)$, we know $w(v_{i},v_{i+1})-d_{G}(s,v_{i+1})+d_{G}(s,v_i)\ge 0$ for all $1\le i<k$.
 Hence, $w(P)>d_{G}(s,t)$ if and only if there exists some $1\le j<k$, $w(v_{j},v_{j+1})-d_{G}(s,v_{j+1})+d_{G}(s,v_j)>0$, which means that $(v_{j},v_{j+1})$ is a back-edge. \end{proof} \paragraph{Vertex Disjoint Paths} Recall that the \( k \)-Vertex Disjoint Paths ($k$-VDP) problem asks for \( k \) vertex-disjoint paths in a graph, each connecting a specified pair of terminals.

-If we only consider the decision version of next-to-shortest path (i.e., determine if there exists a next-to-shortest path), an intuitive approach is to enumerate all back-edges $(u,v)\in E$ and check if there exist 2 vertex-disjoint paths that from $s$ to $u$ and from $v$ to $t$ respectively.
+If we only consider the decision version of next-to-shortest path (i.e., determine if there exists a next-to-shortest path), an intuitive approach is to enumerate all back-edges $(u,v)\in E$ and check if there exist 2 vertex-disjoint paths, one from $s$ to $u$ and the other from $v$ to $t$.
 Unfortunately, 2-VDP is NP-hard by \cite{FORTUNE1980111}.

 For the $2$-VDP problem in a directed acyclic graph, we have the following lemma: